Skip to main content

 If I run.
 And if I win the election for Congress in 2026.
 I will be a politician that is not owned by the mega corporations.
 As God as my witness.
 I will always look out for the interests of the people.

 We are in a crisis.
 For decades, recent college graduates typically enjoyed lower unemployment rates than the overall working age population.
 But that is no longer the case.
 Since late 2018, the trend has reversed and in recent years, the unemployment rate for recent graduates has consistently been higher than the national average.
 In March 2025, recent graduates faced a 5.8% unemployment rate, compared to 4.0% nationally.
 This isn’t just a rough patch it’s a warning sign.
 The struggle is real, and the path ahead points not toward improvement, but toward worsening conditions.
 Why is this happening?
 It’s the result of several converging forces.
 Artificial intelligence, automation, robotics and yes, the influx of foreign labor.
 These are facts.
 And we can choose to deal with them or ignore them.
 Today, people you’d never expect to struggle are juggling gig jobs just to stay afloat.
 Driving for Uber by day, delivering food by night .
 All in an effort to survive.
 We can’t sit back and watch this continue.
 We need policies that protect American jobs, invest in innovation without abandoning workers, and ensure that higher education leads to real opportunity not underemployment.
 We must prepare for a future where technology works for us, not against us, and where our own citizens are first in line for the jobs their tax dollars help create.
 This is not about politics.
 It’s about fairness, opportunity, and survival for the American middle class.
 My tax reform plan and immigration policy are key components of a larger vision to build a stronger future for all Americans.
 It is the responsibility of every generation.
 To build a better future for the next generation.
 Unfortunately it seems that America has stopped doing that.
 We are on the wrong path.
 The time for a major course correction is now.
+Not addressing these issues.
+Lead to Trump and the Republicans controling the government.
+If the Democratic Party does not start to address these issues now.
+It will lead to Vice President JD Vance becoming President in 4 years.

 Microsoft reported over $100 billion in profit in fiscal year 2024.
 This places it among the most profitable companies in America.
 And now it’s cutting jobs of the people that were key to its success.
 It happens.
 It’s business.
 But the company is obviously not struggling to survive.
 So does the company or CEO need any tax breaks.
 Do they really need to keep spending billions in stock buybacks?
 Something that used to be illegal.